consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support/navigation.md

 ## Symbol Navigation

-If there is no Direct navigation available under the caret, then the IntelliJ Platform proceeds with `Symbol` navigation.
+If there is no Direct navigation available under the caret, then the Consulo proceeds with `Symbol` navigation.
-In this step the IntelliJ Platform computes the navigation targets based on target symbols, which it obtains by resolving a [reference](declarations_and_references.md#references).
+In this step the Consulo computes the navigation targets based on target symbols, which it obtains by resolving a [reference](declarations_and_references.md#references).
 If there are several target symbols or several navigation targets defined for a symbol, then the IDE shows the navigation popup to ask the user to choose where to go.